Underwater diving: Surface-supplied diving

 Commercial divers refer to diving operations where the diver starts and finishes the diving operation at atmospheric pressure as surface oriented, or bounce diving.
-The diver may be deployed from the shore or a diving support vessel and may be transported on a diving stage or in a diving bell.
+Surface-supplied diving is used for offshore inspection, maintenance, repair, construction, modification and intervention work on oil and gas installations, offshore wind farms and inshore sites.The diver may be deployed from the shore or a diving support vessel and may be transported on a diving stage or in a diving bell.
 Surface-supplied divers almost always wear diving helmets or full-face diving masks.
 The bottom gas can be air, nitrox, heliox or trimix; the decompression gases may be similar, or may include pure oxygen.
 Decompression procedures include in-water decompression or surface decompression in a deck chamber.

 A wet bell with a gas filled dome provides more comfort and control than a stage and allows for longer time in water.
 Wet bells are used for air and mixed gas, and divers can decompress on oxygen at 12 m.
 Small closed bell systems have been designed that can be easily mobilised, and include a two-man bell, a launch and recovery system and a chamber for decompression after transfer under pressure (TUP).
 Divers can breathe air or mixed gas at the bottom and are usually recovered with the chamber filled with air.
 They decompress on oxygen supplied through built in breathing systems (BIBS) towards the end of the decompression.
 Small bell systems support bounce diving down to 120 m and for bottom times up to 2 hours.

 A relatively portable surface gas supply system using high pressure gas cylinders for both primary and reserve gas, but using the full diver's umbilical system with pneumofathometer and voice communication, is known in the industry as "scuba replacement".

 Compressor diving is a rudimentary method of surface-supplied diving used in some tropical regions such as the Philippines and the Caribbean.
 The divers swim with a half mask and fins and are supplied with air from an industrial low-pressure air compressor on the boat through plastic tubes.
 There is no reduction valve; the diver holds the hose end in his mouth with no demand valve or mouthpiece and allows excess air to spill out between the lips.